openhab/openhab-addons/addons/binding/org.openhab.binding.amazonechocontrol/README.md

 ```

 ## How To Get IDs
-Simple way to get the IDs required by the selection element or an rule:

-1) Open the Paper UI
+1) Open the url YOUR_OPENHAB/amazonechocontrol in your browser (e.g. http://openhab:8080/amazonechocontrol/)
-2) Navigate to the Configuration / Bindings section
+2) Click on the name of the account thing
-3) Click on the edit button (Pencil) of the Amazon Echo Control Binding
+3) Click on the name of the echo thing
-4) Enable the 'Show IDs in the GUI' option and save it
-5) Navigate to the Control section
-6) Most of the channels which requires a ID show now a drop-down with the ID within []-brackets.
-If there are no drop downs, check if you have defined the channel and sometimes a browser refresh helps.
+4) Scroll to the channel and copy the required ID

 ## Tutorials